Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **allowSquare** - A boolean specifying whether square dimension is allowed or not.
 Default value is `true`.
 If this option is `false`, the image cannot be a square.
 If you want to force a square image, then set `allowLandscape` and `allowPortrait` both to `false`.
 * **allowLandscape** - A boolean specifying whether landscape dimension is allowed or not.
 Default value is `true`.
 If this option is `false`, the image cannot be landscape oriented.
 * **allowPortrait** - A boolean specifying whether portrait dimension is allowed or not.
 Default value is `true`.
 If this option is `false`, the image cannot be portrait oriented.
-* **detectCorrupted** - A boolean specifying whether image contents are validated or not.
+* **detectCorrupted** - A boolean specifying whether image content is validated or not.
 Default value is `false`.
-If this option is `true`, the image contents are validated to ensure that the image is not corrupted.
+If this option is `true`, the image content is validated to ensure that the image is not corrupted.
 This validation is done with PHP's [imagecreatefromstring](https://secure.php.net/manual/en/function.imagecreatefromstring.php) function, which requires the [PHP GD extension](https://secure.php.net/manual/en/book.image.php) to be enabled.

 In [edit pages](#edit-action) the generator will use upload input elements.
 If a field is mandatory the upload will be required when creating a new entity, but not when editing an existing one.
 If a field is optional (not mandatory) then it will be possible to delete existing uploads on editing.